County Wicklow: Religion

 The 2016 census showed that religious affiliation in Wicklow was as follows: Catholic 73%, Irreligion 13.3%, Other Christian 8.8%, Other stated religions 3.1%, and not stated 1.8%.

 The single largest religious denomination in 2016 was the Roman Catholic Church, with 103,947 adherents.
 This is a 4.4% decrease from the 2011 census.
 Catholicism in Wicklow reached its peak percentage in the 1961 census, when 87.5% of the population identified as Catholic.
 As of 2016, Wicklow is the second least Catholic county in the State, and among the most irreligious.

 Other Christian denominations comprised 8.8% of the population.
 As a proportion of population, Wicklow has the largest Church of Ireland affiliation of any county in the Republic of Ireland, at 6.2%, although this figure was historically much higher.
 The 1901 census recorded that just under 20% of Wicklow's population was affiliated with the Church of Ireland.
 In 2016 Greystones had the highest percentage of Protestants in the State (10.5%), and was also Ireland's least religious town, with 18.3% of residents stating they did not follow any religion.

 Just over 0.5% of the population adhered to smaller Protestant denominations such as Presbyterian, Apostolic and Pentecostal.
 A further 1.05% of respondents stated that they were "Christian" but did not specify any denomination.
 Eastern Orthodox is the fastest growing of the major Christian denominations, increasing from 840 adherents in 2011 to 1,317 in 2016, a 56.7% increase.

 The largest non-Christian religions were Islam (0.4%) and Hinduism (0.16%).
 All other stated religions constituted 2.5% of the population, and 1.8% of respondents did not state their religion.

 Economy

 Built environment

 Wicklow is home to several major water supply and hydroelectric facilities.
 The Turlough Hill pumped-storage scheme, a significant civil engineering project, was carried out in the mountains in the 1960s and 1970s.

 Leisure and tourism

 Wicklow, often called "The Garden of Ireland", has been a popular tourist destination for many years, due to its scenery, beaches, walking, hiking and climbing options, and attractions including the ruins of the monastic city of Glendalough, Wicklow Gaol and water-based activities on reservoirs and the coast.

 The Wicklow Way is the oldest waymarked long-distance walking trail in Ireland.

 The popular annual mass participation bike ride Wicklow 200 has taken place in the county every year since 1982.

+The county is also home to the historic Avoca mill (founded in 1723), which operates as a working textile mill and tourist destination.